-The Magic of Atmosphere: Literary Definition and Genre Examples
+Atmosphere Literary Definition: Genre Examples That Evoke Emotion

 As always, the type of story you’re telling will have a huge impact on the way you tell it, including the sort of atmosphere you want to establish for your readers.

 When I worked for our local library system, I learned how crucial tone and atmosphere are to reader satisfaction.
 Readers crave certain atmospheres by genre, so it’s important to deliver what they’re looking for.
-Here’s a taste of some of the “flavors” readers crave.
+Here’s a taste of some of the “flavors” suspense readers crave with examples of atmosphere pulled from masterful pieces of literature.

 Readers want to feel heroic, purposeful, and daring.
 The atmosphere will be one of peril and risk, of being on a quest, and may include a sense of “foreignness” which highlights the danger as these stories tend to take place outside the character’s ordinary world.